 What is an I-20?

-TALK International will issue an I-20 document to students who will attend classes full-time.
+TALK English Schools will issue an I-20 document to students who intend to attend classes full-time.
 The I-20 will enable you to apply for a student visa at your local U.S embassy or consulate.

 Can I change my start date after receiving my I-20?

 You may change your start date before entering the U.S. in extreme circumstances.
-Please contact TALK International as soon as you can to let us know about the change.
-At that time, TALK International will mail you a revised I-20 with your new study dates.
+Please contact TALK English Schools as soon as you can to let us know about the change.
+At that time, TALK English Schools will mail you a revised I-20 with your new study dates.
 Once in the USA, you are unable to postpone your start date.

 How will I receive my I-20?

 Once we have received the documentation and payment required, an I-20 will be issued in 3-4 days.
 If shipping charges were paid, it will be sent to the international address provided using an international express delivery company.

 For how long will my I-20 be valid?

 The length of time will be determined by the course you will be taking.

 Why is an I-20 important?